Bucks County Criminal Defense Lawyer

 Felonies are some of the most serious criminal offenses in the Pennsylvania criminal code.
 Felonies are broken down into three subcategories.
 These categories are, from least to most serious, felonies of the third-degree, second-degree, and -first-degree.
 Each subcategory comes with a different range of sentences.
 Third-degree felonies carry prison terms of no more than 7 years.
 Second-degree felonies have prison terms of no more than 10 years.
 First-degree felonies may carry prison terms of longer than 10 years, potentially up to life.
 Not all felony offenses are the same, and you need an experienced Bucks County criminal defense attorney to help you determine what charges you have and the consequences you face.

 Misdemeanors, just like felonies, are broken down into three subcategories based on how serious they are.
 From least to most serious, these subcategories are misdemeanors of the third, second, and first-degree.
 Misdemeanors generally carry shorter prison terms than even the least serious felony charges.
 A defendant convicted of a third-degree misdemeanor faces a prison term of 1 year at the most.
 A second-degree misdemeanor conviction comes with a prison term of no more than 2 years.
 Finally, a first-degree misdemeanor conviction could place you behind bars for up to 5 years.

 Minor Infractions and Summary Offenses

 Some crimes are so minuscule that they fall into neither category of felony nor misdemeanor.
-However, these crimes should not be brushed off or disregarded by the defendant.
+However, the defendant should not be brushed off or disregarded these crimes.
 Offenses that may be punished by a maximum of 90 days in jail are known as summary offenses.
-Many summary offenses do not even come with possible jail time but instead, come with fines.
+Many summary offenses do not even come with possible jail time but instead come with fines.

 How to Block Illegal Evidence in Bucks County Criminal Cases